Security-Onion-Solutions/securityonion-docs/IntroductionWalkthrough.rst

 harmoniously woven together with a most complex thread and learn how they work.
 Then learn to use them and teach others.
 I call it "crash, burn and learn" but it's what it's all about.
-Try hard to learn and improve and advance and share what Doug Burks and the Security Onion community is offering.
+Try hard to learn and improve and advance and share what the Security Onion community is offering.
 You'll fail, but you will also have a dedicated and faithful group of people committed to Security Onion helping you succeed.